State of Illinois

 The general standard related to continuing professional education (CPE) applies to auditors who are responsible for planning, directing, performing field work, or reporting on an audit or attestation engagement conducted in accordance with Government Auditing Standards.
 This requirement first became effective January 1, 1989, and now states that every 2 years auditors should complete at least 80 hours of CPE that enhances the auditor’s professional proficiency to perform audits or attestation engagements.
 A minimum of 24 hours of CPE should be in subjects directly related to government auditing, the government environment, or the specific or unique environment in which the audited entity operates.
 At least 20 of the 80 hours should be completed in each year of the 2-year period.

 The most recently completed 2-year period for CPE requirements as measured by the Office of the Auditor General was January 1, 2009, through December 31, 2010.
-All auditors, audit directors, and information specialists required to meet the CPE standard were in compliance for this 2-year period.
+All auditors, audit directors, and information specialists required to meet the CPE standard were in compliance for this 2-year period, and are in compliance with current CPE requirements.

 Additionally, the Office of the Auditor General is a registered sponsor with the Department of Financial and Professional Regulation, and complies with the rules of the Illinois Public Accounting Act.

-The Compliance Audit Division conducted 121 engagements.
+The Compliance Audit Division conducted 90 engagements in FY 2010.
 These encompassed compliance examinations, financial audits, and federal audits.
-Staff auditors conducted 45 of these audits.
+Staff auditors conducted 31 of these audits and four were joint staff and contract engagements.
 The remainder were performed by public accounting firms under the general direction and management of the Auditor General’s audit managers.

 The Illinois Constitution of 1970 revised and expanded the traditional financial audits conducted of State agencies to focus on compliance with legislative intent and proper performance of governmental operations, as well as financial accountability.